Mike Bate: Early life and education

+Bate was born in Epsom, England, on 21 December 1943.
 The son of John Gordon Bate, M.B.
-Ch.B., an R.A.F. doctor, of Holmbury St Mary, Dorking, his paternal grandfather was Herbert Bate, Dean of York 1932–41.
-His mother, Rachel Denise, was daughter of Samuel Ronald Courthope Bosanquet, KC, recorder of Walsall, Chancellor of the Diocese of Hertford; a great-uncle on the maternal side, William Temple, was Archbishop of Canterbury from 1942 to 1944.
+Ch.B., an R.A.F. doctor and later a pathologist, he spent part of his early childhood in Surrey and London.
+His paternal grandfather was Herbert Bate, Dean of York 1932–41.
+His mother, Rachel Denise, was a musician and viola player, and daughter of Samuel Ronald Courthope Bosanquet, KC, recorder of Walsall.
+A great-uncle on the maternal side, William Temple, was Archbishop of Canterbury from 1942 to 1944.